quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

     using DPL
     dpldemo()

-The output should be
+The output should be (after the optimization by afternone)

->     The running time for DPL training is : 26.15 s
+>     The running time for DPL training is : 10.29 s
->     The running time for DPL testing is : 0.91 s
+>     The running time for DPL testing is : 0.23 s
 >     Recognition rate for DPL is : 0.976%

 ## Comparison with MATLAB version